whataboutyou-ai/eunomia/docs/get_started/quickstart.md

     Hello, world
     ```

 Congratulations!
 You've just made your first steps with Eunomia.
-You can continue to the detailed [documentation](../api/index.md) or explore the [cookbook](../cookbook/index.md) examples.
+You can continue to the detailed [documentation](../api/index.md) or explore the available [SDKs](../sdks/index.md).